ashishsaranshakya/personal-expenses-tracker/README.md

 ## Installation

-### Android App

-**Note:** The Android version is under development and will be available soon.

 1. Clone the repository to your local machine.
-2. Open the Android project in Android Studio.
-3. Build and run the app on an Android device or emulator.
-4. The app will launch, and you can start tracking your expenses.

-### Website (MERN Stack)

-**Note:** The website version is under development and is available in beta.

-1. Clone the repository to your local machine.
 2. Set up MongoDB and Node.js on your server or use a cloud-based solution.
 3. Navigate to the website's root directory.
 4. Install the required dependencies by running `npm install` in the terminal.
 5. Start the development server with `npm start`.
 6. Open your web browser and access the website to register or log in.

-## Backend Server

-Both the Android and Website versions of the Expense Tracker will use a common backend server.
-The server is built using Node.js and will utilize MongoDB as the database for seamless synchronization between platforms.

 ## Contributing